Magic-Fishes/Ecole-Directe-Plus-Droid/README.md

 - 100% automatic moderation to prevent suspicious behaviors
 - All Ecole Directe Plus statistics, member count, daily usage, best platforms, ...
 - Beautiful welcome message sent to new users
+- Own easy to use ticket system available to all members
 - Easy panel to moderate more specifically
 - Do announcements in one command with custom embed!
 - A lot of other things...!